erundeddu/turtlebot_lidar_slam/nuslam/README.md

 * Visualization of SLAM estimated landmarks (blue) in rviz
 * Compatible with nurtlesim simulation or with real turtlebot
 * Detection of obstacle tubes from radar scan data through regression
+* Use either known or unknown data association for SLAM
 # Example Usage
+1. Known data association
 ```
 roslaunch nuslam slam.launch robot:=localhost
 ```